 a.
 Name, date of birth, gender, marital status, beneficiaries, identification numbers, including social insurance number and other identifying information, such as photographs;

 c.
-Contract information, such as personal address, telephone number, cellular phone number, email address and emergency contact information;
+Contract information, such as a personal address, telephone number, cell phone number, email address, and emergency contact information;

 d.
 Health and medical information, including personal, emergency contact, health information of Individual’s, their spouses and dependents; and

 e.
 Fischer & Partners work history, experience, training, compensation information and employment performance/disciplinary matters.